For a quick taste of my writing style, read this super short story I wrote in 2012 for FREE!! — Christa Simpson

 “But I do Jess.
 You’re all I think about.
 I should have never let you go.”

 She wished it were true, but wouldn’t dare put her heart back on the chopping block so soon.
 “I don’t know.
 I don’t think it’s safe to say things like that.
 Someone could get hurt.”
-Like me, she thought.
+Like me.

-Ignoring her hesitation, “Tell me you love me back,” Connor demanded, holding his shadowed stare on her like a magical spell.
+Ignoring her hesitation, Connor makes a surprising demand.
+“Tell me you love me back.”
+He holds that shadowed stare on her like a magical spell.

 She turned her head away from him, breaking his influence.
-“Since when did that become so important to you?” she asked, her mending heart still in a terrible state of disrepair.
+“Since when did that become so important to you?”
+The truth was that her mending heart was still in a terrible state of disrepair.

-“Since I bought this,” he said, catching her attention.
-He rummaged through the pocket in the front of his shirt and pulled out a small velvet box.
-“It matters now.”
+When he rummaged through the pocket in the front of his shirt, that caught her attention.
+Then he pulled out a small velvet box.

-Stunned, Jessica whirled around to face him, still holding her breath.
+Jessica whirled around to face him, still holding her breath, stunned by the act of honor.
 Another second, another promise.

 Connor cracked the box open, displaying a gorgeous rock that glittered before the dashboard lights.
 “Tell me you’ll marry me.
 Tell me you love me too.”
 Connor raised his eyebrows, holding them high on his incredibly sexy forehead, as he waited patiently for her answer.

-Jessica chewed her lip, but there was no question in her heart.
-Unable to restrain her happiness, a smile burst from her lips.
-“Yes!
-Yes I’ll marry you!
+Jessica chewed on her bottom lip, but there was no question in her heart.
+A smile burst from her lips.
+“Yes.
+Yes, I’ll marry you!
 I love you so much.”
 Tears streamed from her smiling eyes as Connor wiggled the golden ring onto her finger.
 “I love it.
 I love you,” she cried, as he smeared away her tears and brushed a soft kiss over her cheek.

-“You have no idea how happy you’ve made me,” he said, clasping their hands together and tucking Jessica into his arms.
-He hugged her tight against his damp chest and pressed a kiss to her temple.
+“You have no idea how happy you’ve made me.”
+He clasped their hands together and tucked Jessica into his arms.
+He hugged her tight against his damp chest and pressed a long kiss to her temple.

 “I think I do,” she whispered.

-Connor dropped a precious kiss on his fiancé’s soft willing lips.
+Connor dropped his chin, to kiss his fiancée’s soft willing lips.
 “You’re mine.
 Forever.”